neurolabusc/surf-ice/README.md

 fi
 ```

-You can also build this project from the command line (assuming you have FPC Lazarus and the requried packages installed):
+You can also build this project from the command line (assuming you have FPC Lazarus and the required packages installed):

 ```
  lazbuild surfice.lpr